 Pro tip before driving: take a quick refresher course on how the toll booths work in Italy.
 We had to radio a faceless voice to beg for mercy and, and even then, they just opened the gate and let us through probably because they thought we were idiots.
 Later, we realized we were supposed to insert the little ticket we got in Venice to calculate the toll rate.
 We’re still expecting that (well deserved) bill in the mail.

-If you get carsick, load up every purse, bag, and pocket with extra doses of dramamine.
+If you get carsick, load up every purse, bag, and pocket with extra doses of Dramamine.
 I was personally hoping for a cute, albeit adrenaline junkie, Italian Job moment around every corner.
 On the other hand, my husband, who is very prone to carsickness, thanked his lucky stars he drove instead of me.

 Expect high elevations, endless switchbacks, blind curves, and breathtaking views.
 Oh, and make sure you’re keeping an eye out for bikers, although bike paths are very well marked here.

-After our dreamy jaunt in the Dolomites, we returned to Venice to drop off the rental car and stay in the city for a couple nights.
+After our dreamy jaunt in the Dolomites, we returned to Venice to drop off the rental car and stay in the city for a couple of nights.
 This is where the planning really paid off.
 Once we dropped off the car, we walked straight to the vaporetto pickup area at Marco Polo and took a boat to the Spirito Santo stop by our Airbnb.

 We used the Alilaguna Boat Transfer and paid $43 USD total for two one-way tickets.